HolmesLab/holmeslab/docs/Projects/PCX/interview-session.md

 *Now go ahead and start filling out the survey.
 After every few surveys there will be a screen asking you to notify me.
 I may ask you some more questions during those times, or I may ask you to keep going.
 These surveys should take about 40 minutes.*

-### Interviewer: Open Clinical Rating Survey, fill out what you can, wait until participant finishes first block of self-report and then ask ALL needed Clinical Rating Questions
+## Interviewer: Open [Clinician Rating Survey](https://rutgers.ca1.qualtrics.com/jfe/form/SV_6tBSwRN0CukilQG), fill out what you can, wait until participant finishes first block of self-report and then ask ALL needed Clinical Rating Questions
 > NOTE: These 4 surveys are in order of *content*, NOT separated by survey-- so a BPRS question may be in the middle of 2 PANSS questions, etc.
 > NOTE: 0=not assessed, 1=not present.
 Make sure to choose 1 if an item isn’t present.
 > NOTE: PANSS P questions- If people don’t have mania / schizoaffective disorders, **first ask if anything has changed in their symptoms in the last week.**